adammathes/neko_v1/README.md

 ## Description

-Neko is a personal feed reader that displays a "river of news" style.
+Neko is a personal feed reader that displays a "river of news."

 It is intended for a single user.
 Put in your feeds, and it will track what you have read.

 It also includes a "public" view of all items for you to share what you're reading with others.

+It's a little rough around the edges and touch to install right now, but I've been using it for almost a year and wanted to share.

 The cat ears are in your mind.